Fun Facts & Happenings

 Q. What can parents do to help keep kids safe on and off the school bus?

-Walk your child to and from the bus stop.
-If possible, wait with him or her until the bus arrives.
+• Walk your student to and from the bus stop.
+If possible, wait with them until the bus arrives.

-Get to know your bus driver.
-He or she is a trained professional who sees your child every day; he or she would be happy to tell you about the safety features on the bus and the responsibility drivers have for keeping their young passengers safe.
+• Get to know your bus driver.
+They are a trained professional who sees your child every day.
+They would be happy to tell you about the safety features on the bus and the responsibility drivers have for keeping their young passengers safe.

-Get to know the parents of other riders.
-You will learn about the other children your riding along with your child.
+• Get to know the parents of other riders.
+You will learn about the other children riding along with your child.

 Q. Are school buses required to be yellow?